Getting data into Splunk Enterprise

 - 4 main ways to Get Data In.
 Watch this Tech Talk to learn about getting data in from any Linux or Windows host, how to create lossless syslog ingress or TCP data ingress over any port from any custom application or use case, and using APIs to send or receive data.

 - What data can I index?
 The Splunk platform can index any and all IT, streaming, machine, and historical data.
-To set this up, you would point Splunk at a data source, fill out information about that source, and then that source becomes a data input.
-Splunk indexes the data stream and transforms it into a series of events that you can view and search right away - no structuring necessary.
+To set this up, you would point the Splunk platform at a data source, fill out information about that source, and then that source becomes a data input.
+The Splunk platform indexes the data stream and transforms it into a series of events that you can view and search right away - no structuring necessary.

-- Get Started with Getting Data In.
+- Get started with Getting Data In.
 Use this documentation to guide your data onboarding process.

 Onboarding your data